lambdajack/sequentially-generate-planet-mbtiles/README.md

 - Improved logging and progress management
 - Increased safety with downloads (including allowing for handling of missing/broken links)
 - More...
-- **This project is currently in active development, any feature requests are welcomed now more than ever.**
+- **This project is currently in active development, any feature requests are very welcome.**

 ## TL;DR give me planet vector tiles!